-One of the most important areas back pain sufferers should pay attention to is the creation of pressure points between your body and a mattress.
-Typically, pressure points mean that there is more push back on one specific area, causing misalignment along your body and spine.
-When the back /body move out of alignment, more pressure is placed on your spine, leading to unwanted back pain.
+One of the most important things that back pain sufferers should pay attention to is pressure points.
+Typically, pressure points mean that there is more pushback on one specific area, causing misalignment along your body and spine.
+When the back /body moves out of alignment, more pressure is placed on your spine, leading to unwanted back pain.

-Therefore, it is important to not sleep on a model that places pressure on any of your major joints.
-Your body will be able to rest in a relaxed state and the pressure points along the spine and lower back will be reduced drastically.
+Therefore, it is important to choose a mattress that will allow your body to rest in a relaxed state, and the pressure points along the spine and lower back will be significantly reduced.

-Nearly 80% of sleepers will encounter some kind of this issue in their lifetime.
-Not everyone is affected the same, however we all need to pay attention to them because they can become worse over time if left unaddressed.
+Nearly 80% of sleepers will encounter some kind of back pain in their lifetime.
+Not everyone is affected equally but we all need to pay attention to that pain because it can become worse over time if left untreated.

-The renowned Mayo Clinic puts back pain into two primary categories , acute and chronic.
-It can come on suddenly, caused by a fall or heavy lifting, lasting less than six weeks (acute) or lasts more than three months and is less common than acute (chronic).
+The renowned Mayo Clinic puts back pain into two primary categories: acute and chronic.
+Back pain can come suddenly, caused by a fall or heavy lifting and it can last less than six weeks (acute) or more than three months which is less common than acute (chronic).

-A few of the primary causes of this problem and some preventative measures to help alleviate them are listed below.
+A few of the primary causes of lower back pain and back pain and some preventative measures to help alleviate them are listed below.

 Stress and Anxiety

-Stress is believed to be the most common cause of back problems.
+Stress is believed to be the most common cause of back pain.
 Stress causes a lack of sleep which, in turn, means more tossing and turning throughout the night.
-The more you toss and turn, the more likely you are to pull a muscle or to fall asleep in an unnatural position your body is not use to.
-It is a vicious cycle!
+The more you toss and turn, the more likely you are to pull a muscle or to fall asleep in an unnatural position your body is not used to.

 Also, lack of sleep can leave muscles susceptible to strains.
-Your muscles have to work extra hard during the day when you are tired and your body has not had adequate sleep, which might lead to lower back issues.
-Once you have these lower back issues, the stress then circles back around , again, leading to a never ending cycle.
+Your muscles have to work extra hard during the day when you are tired, which might lead to lower back issues.

-- Exercise – helps to release endorphins which leads to more energy, improved sense of well-being, and a reduced level of stress
+- Exercise – helps release endorphin which leads to more energy, improved sense of well-being, and a reduced level of stress

-- Eat healthy – a well balanced diet leads to better sleep and, therefore, less stress.
-In addition, reducing caffeine, sugar and alcohol intake can help to improve sleep and reduce stress, maintaining a clearer thought process
+- Eat healthily – a well-balanced diet leads to better sleep and, therefore, less stress.
+In addition, reducing caffeine, sugar, and alcohol intake can help improve sleep and reduce stress

-- Massages – will release built up stress in the back and body, also providing better sleep
+- Massages – will release stress in the back and body and lead to better sleep

-Get enough sleep – Make sure you allocate enough time to fully rest and recover each night.
+Get enough sleep – Make sure you have enough time to fully rest and recover each night.
 Sleep is one of the most important factors affecting stress levels.

 Abnormal Spinal Curvature

-Whether sitting, standing, or sleeping, it doesn’t matter.
-If your spine is abnormally aligned due to poor posture, lower back and back pain is more likely to occur.
+Whether sitting, standing or sleeping, it doesn’t matter.
+If your spine is abnormally aligned due to poor posture, the lower back is more likely to occur.